Andrerg01/updatecircles/README.md

 ### Updating Circles Witout command line options (not recommended)

 By simply calling `python updateCircles.py`.
 The program will prompt the user about what is to be done and which files are needed.

+### All Options

+**-c** Indicates the program which camera you are refering to.

+**-h** Help page, essentially the same information displayed here but in different wording.

+**-i** Indicates the program that you are about to pass the path of image files as inputs (can be as many as are needed).

+**-p** Indicates the program the precision to be used when matching the images.
+Larger precisions will take longer.
+Defaulted to the parameter "iniRes" in the file "config.ini".

+**-q** Indicates the program to surpress much of the output text, except for inquiries.

+**-r** Indicates the program that you are replacing the current reference image and svg files.

+**-u** Indicates the program that you are updating circles

+**-V** Indicates the program that you are about to pass the path of an svg file.

+**-y** Indicates the program that answers to inquiries are always yes, except for except for image matching confirmation

 ## Authors